LaunchCodeEducation/java-web-development/docs/_sources/chapters/unit-testing/testing-in-java.rst.txt

    #.
 Act on the methods your test requires
    #.
 Assert the anticipated comparison of the expected and the actual value

+#.
+Deterministic

+   Every, single, solitary time a test is run, it should produce the same outcome.
+   A test that passes only most of the time is a worthless test.

+#.
+Relevant

+   Tests, as they are written, should be grouped by related class and function.

+#.
+Meaningful

+   There is not a need to test trivial code.
+Unless they contain additional functionality, for example, there is no need to write tests for getters and setters.
+Your IntelliJ IDE offers code completion for these anyway.